odehDanOps/django-eLog/README.md

 -----------------------------------------------------------------

-Learning Log—is an online journal system that lets you keep track of information related to anything.
+Learning Log—is an online journal system that lets you keep track of information about python topics.

-- Create new project
+### Creating a new project
 ```
 django-admin startproject project_name .
 ```